NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/overview-history.rst

 ============

-This guide, designed for non-technical users, provides a background and history of National Library of New Zealand (NLNZ) Tools SIP Generation Fairfax, which is what NLNZ Tools Sip Generation Wairarapa Times is based on.
+This guide, designed for non-technical users, provides a background and history of National Library of New Zealand (NLNZ) Tools SIP Generation Newspapers, and National Library of New Zealand (NLNZ) Tools SIP Generation Fairfax, which is what NLNZ Tools Sip Generation Newspapers is based on.

 Contents of this document
 -------------------------

 Following this introduction, this Overview and History Guide includes the following sections:

--   **Overview** - Covers what the NLNZ Tools SIP Generation Fairfax is and what it is not.
+-   **Overview** - Covers what the NLNZ Tools SIP Generation Newspapers is and what it is not.

 -   **History** - Covers the history of the tool from its inception to today.